 - Print landscape in UNIX

-- Send the job to your copier with duplexing, stapling, sorting options included
+- Send the job to your copier with duplexing, stapling, and sorting options included

 RPM Offers Flexible UNIX Print Queues